The Student's Journey

 5. What is the Capstone course?

-The MGT010H5 – Certificate in Effective Business Practices & Leadership Skills Capstone is a zero-credit course taken in your 3rd year.
+The MGT010H5 – Certificate in Effective Business Practices & Leadership Skills Capstone is a zero-credit course taken in the summer of your 3rd year.
 Although this course will appear on your timetable, there is no designated class time for this course each week.

 6. How many students are accepted to the program?